 - there may be significant public interest considerations in deciding whether the information can be released

 - you request a large volume of information, or there is another reason the Board may take a significant amount of time to consider your request

 - you ask for third party information (requiring the Board to consult the third party).

 Formal applications must be in writing and include an application fee.

 The Building Professionals Board is part of the Department of Customer Service, which handles formal applications for information.
 Find out how to make a formal application for information under the GIPA Act.

 The GIPA Act does not allow the release of Cabinet information, Executive Council information, or documents that are subject to Parliamentary privilege.

 The Board will not release information if there is an overriding public interest against its release.

-If your application is refused, you have the right to have the decision reviewed by the Department of Finance, Services and Innovation, Information and Privacy Commission NSW and/or the NSW Civil and Administrative Tribunal.
+If your application is refused, you have the right to have the decision reviewed by the Department of Customer Service, Information and Privacy Commission NSW and/or the NSW Civil and Administrative Tribunal.